asuh/front-end-macos/readme.md

 ### Preprocessors and Postprocessors

-Previously, I had you install Sass.
-In case you're not a fan of Sass or prefer another type of processor, here are
+Previously, I had you install Sass but there are other popular CSS tools.

-In case you like Less:
+Less is the most popular preprocessor alternative to Sass:

     $ npm install -g less

-CSS Next is the future wave of CSS processing, allowing you to write cutting edge styles from tomorrow's language:
+CSS Next is the future wave of CSS postprocessing, allowing you to write cutting edge styles from tomorrow's language:

-    $ npm install cssnext
+    $ npm install -g cssnext

 ### Yeoman

 If you intend to use a modern Javascript MVC framework and need a quick way to scaffold out a base framework, [Yeoman](http://yeoman.io/) was built specifically for this purpose.
 It contains generators for all the most popular frameworks and tools.

-    $npm install yo
+    $ npm install yo

 ### ES6

 The time has come for you to start learning the newest version of Javascript, ECMAScript 6 (ES6).
 Where we needed jQuery previously, it is not the golden standard it once was.
 Browser quirks are decreasing because web standards are regularly implemented and iterated.
 Thus, the golden age of Javascript is upon us.

 As of June 2015, ES6 is ratified as the newest JS version.
-There is no command needed to install it, but until browsers catch up implementing the newest features, it is recommended to use a transpiler to convert your ES6 back to ES5, which is universally supported in all modern browsers.
+Until browsers catch up implementing the newest features, it is recommended to use a transpiler to convert your ES6 back to ES5, which is universally supported in all modern browsers.

 The most popular transpiler is Babel(https://babeljs.io/).

     $ npm install -g babel

 Pairing this with a build system will give you the ability to write today's scripting language without worrying about incompatibilities.
 Check out [Babel's tools](https://babeljs.io/docs/setup/) to build your custom stack.

-## Heroku

-[Heroku](http://www.heroku.com/), if you're not already familiar with it, is a [Platform-as-a-Service](http://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) that makes it really easy to deploy your apps online.
-There are other similar solutions out there, but Heroku was among the first and is currently the most popular.
-Not only does it make a developer's life easier, but I find that having Heroku deployment in mind when building an app forces you to follow modern app development [best practices](http://www.12factor.net/).

-### Install

-Assuming that you have an account (sign up if you don't), let's install the [Heroku Client](https://devcenter.heroku.com/articles/using-the-cli) for the command-line.
-Heroku offers a Mac OS X installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
-But for these kind of tools, I prefer using Homebrew.
-It allows us to keep better track of what we have installed.
-Luckily for us, Homebrew includes a `heroku-toolbelt` formula:

-    $ brew install heroku-toolbelt

-The formula might not have the latest version of the Heroku Client, which is updated pretty often.
-Let's update it now:

-    $ heroku update

-Don't be afraid to run `heroku update` every now and then to always have the most recent version.

-### Usage

-Login to your Heroku account using your email and password:

-    $ heroku login

-If this is a new account, and since you don't already have a public **SSH key** in your `~/.ssh` directory, it will offer to create one for you.
-Say yes!
-It will also upload the key to your Heroku account, which will allow you to deploy apps from this computer.

-If it didn't offer create the SSH key for you (i.e. your Heroku account already has SSH keys associated with it), you can do so manually by running:

-     $ mkdir ~/.ssh
-     $ ssh-keygen -t rsa

-Keep the default file name and skip the passphrase by just hitting Enter both times.
-Then, add the key to your Heroku account:

-    $ heroku keys:add

-Once the key business is done, you're ready to deploy apps!
-Heroku has a great [Getting Started](https://devcenter.heroku.com/articles/python) guide, so I'll let you refer to that (the one linked here is for Python, but there is one for every popular language).
-Heroku uses Git to push code for deployment, so make sure your app is under Git version control.
-A quick cheat sheet (if you've used Heroku before):

-    $ cd myapp/
-    $ heroku create myapp
-    $ git push heroku master
-    $ heroku ps
-    $ heroku logs -t

-The [Heroku Dev Center](https://devcenter.heroku.com/) is full of great resources, so be sure to check it out!

 ## MongoDB